Virtual-Finland-Development/users-api/README.database.md

 });
 ```

-10. Run `pulumi up` to update the stack
+10. Run `pulumi up` to update the stack back to the original state